PDF: History

 The development of PDF began in 1991 when John Warnock wrote a paper for a project then code-named Camelot, in which he proposed the creation of a simplified version of PostScript called Interchange PostScript (IPS).
 Unlike traditional PostScript, which was tightly focused on rendering print jobs to output devices, IPS would be optimized for displaying pages to any screen and any platform.

-Adobe Systems made the PDF specification available free of charge in 1993.
+Adobe made the PDF specification available free of charge in 1993.
 In the early years PDF was popular mainly in desktop publishing workflows, and competed with several other formats, including DjVu, Envoy, Common Ground Digital Paper, Farallon Replica and even Adobe's own PostScript format.

 PDF was a proprietary format controlled by Adobe until it was released as an open standard on July 1, 2008, and published by the International Organization for Standardization as ISO 32000-1:2008, at which time control of the specification passed to an ISO Committee of volunteer industry experts.
 In 2008, Adobe published a Public Patent License to ISO 32000-1 granting royalty-free rights for all patents owned by Adobe necessary to make, use, sell, and distribute PDF-compliant implementations.

-PDF 1.7, the sixth edition of the PDF specification that became ISO 32000-1, includes some proprietary technologies defined only by Adobe, such as Adobe XML Forms Architecture (XFA) and JavaScript extension for Acrobat, which are referenced by ISO 32000-1 as normative and indispensable for the full implementation of the ISO 32000-1 specification.
+PDF 1.7, the sixth edition of the PDF specification that became ISO 32000-1, includes some proprietary technologies defined by Adobe, such as Adobe XML Forms Architecture (XFA) and a JavaScript extension for Acrobat, which are referenced by ISO 32000-1 as normative and indispensable for the full implementation of the ISO 32000-1 specification.
 These proprietary technologies are not standardized, and their specification is published only on Adobe's website.
-Many of them are not supported by popular third-party implementations of PDF.
+Many of them are not supported by third-party implementations of PDF.

-ISO published version 2.0 of PDF, ISO 32000-2 in 2017, available for purchase, replacing the free specification provided by Adobe.
-In December 2020, the second edition of PDF 2.0, ISO 32000-2:2020, was published, with clarifications, corrections, and critical updates to normative references (ISO 32000-2 does not include any proprietary technologies as normative references).
+ISO published version 2.0 of PDF, ISO 32000-2 in 2017, replacing the specification provided by Adobe.
+In December 2020, the second edition of PDF 2.0, ISO 32000-2:2020, was published, with clarifications, corrections, and critical updates to normative references.
+ISO 32000-2 does not include any proprietary technologies as normative references.
 In April 2023 the PDF Association made ISO 32000-2 available for download free of charge.